text © Don Davis

 a German plunder based slave empire.
 Within Hitler's shrinking

-realm suffering beyond precedent continued, largely due to the
+realm, suffering beyond precedent continued, largely due to the

-laboratories rocket production shifted to the dank realms of the
+18-19, 1943, rocket production shifted to the dank realms of the

 new massive underground facility near Nordhausen in the Hartz

-the man who left the briefcase bomb in the conference room.
+man who left the briefcase bomb in the conference room.
 Himmler

 assumed the imprisoned Fromm's duties, and the leadership of the